 For studies developed within Brighton and Sussex, the Research Governance Team work in unison with the Brighton and Sussex Joint Clinical Research Office (JCRO) to offer practical help and support through the lifetime of clinical research projects.
 For more information about the JCRO, visit their website here

 From November 2020 all studies taking place within the NHS that are developed by one of the following organisations: University of Sussex, University of Brighton, Sussex Partnership NHS Foundation Trust, Brighton and Sussex University Hospitals NHS Trust, will be reviewed by the Pre-Sponsorship Review Panel (PSRP).

 The PSRP will provide feedback and advice to researchers to meet the quality and safety criteria expected by Sponsoring organisations.
 The Panel will then make recommendations of each application for sponsorship to the Sponsoring organisation.

 Sussex Partnership's Sponsorship Committee meet every six weeks to review and approve recommendations for sponsorship, and to monitor active, sponsored research projects.

-Research and Development Capability Statement
+Research and Development Policies and Prodecures

 The National Institute for Health Research (NIHR) expects that all organisations intending to sponsor or participate in research have a Research and Development Operational Capability Statement.
 This statement provides a board-level operational framework, which empowers a Research and Development Office to undertake the management of research within the organisation.